 The grants program does not fund undergraduate or pre-Ph.D. study.
 Organizations are not eligible.
 Research teams of two or more individuals are eligible.
 No institutional overhead or indirect costs may be claimed against a Congressional Research Grant.

-The Congressional Research Award Application contains the following elements: Applicant Information, Congressional Research Award Project Description, Budget, Curriculum Vita, Reference Letter, and Overhead Waiver Letter.
+The Congressional Research Grant Application contains the following elements: Applicant Information, Congressional Research Grant Project Description, Budget, Curriculum Vita, Reference Letter (for graduate students only), and Overhead Waiver Letter.

 The entire application when printed must NOT exceed ten pages.
 Applications may be single-spaced.
 Please use fonts no smaller than 10-point.
 This total does NOT include the reference letter (one additional page) or the Overhead Waiver Letter (one additional page).

-All application materials must be received on or before March 1, 2015.
-Awards will be announced in April 2015.
+All application materials must be received on or before March 1 of the current year.
+Grants will be announced in April.

-Complete information about what kind of research projects are eligible for consideration, what could a Congressional Research Award pay for, application procedures, and how recipients are selected may be found at The Center's Website: http://www.dirksencenter.org/print_grants_CRGs.htm.
+Complete information about what kind of research projects are eligible for consideration, what could a Congressional Research Grant pay for, application procedures, and how recipients are selected may be found at The Center's Website: http://www.dirksencenter.org/print_grants_CRGs.htm.
 PLEASE READ THOROUGHLY.
 Frank Mackaman is the program officer - firstname.lastname@example.org.